 "For that noble prince Arthur, the kynges fyrst begotten sonne, after that he had bene juaryed to the lady Katheryn his vvyfe. v. monethes, departed out of this transitory lyfe, i-u his castel of Ludlowe, and with a great funerall obsequy was buryed in the cathedral churche of Worcettre."

 After his death, Arthur Tudor's body was disembowelled, filled with spices and embalmed.
-The body lay in state until 23rd April, when it was taken to a local parish where three masses were said.
-Then on 25th April, in the pouring rain, Arthur's coffin was taken with great ceremony and dignity forty miles to Worchester Cathedral.
+The body lay in state until the 23rd of April, when it was taken to a local parish where three masses were said.
+Then on the 25th of April, in the pouring rain, Arthur's coffin was taken with great ceremony and dignity forty miles to Worchester Cathedral.
 The weather was so bad that the cart carrying the Prince's coffin repeatedly got stuck in the mud and oxen were used to haul the cart out.

 At Worcester Cathedral, the late Arthur Tudor received a funeral befitting his status.
 Around five hundred and fifty people were involved and almost 2400 yards of black mourning cloth was bought.
 Over a thousand candles burned using up around 6000 pounds of candle wax!
 Great prayers were said for the young Prince's soul and the coffin was buried in the south end of the high altar.
-William Smith, bishop of Lincoln cast holy water and dirt into the grave and the comptrollers of Arthur's household broke their white staffs and placed them into the grave as a sign of respect.
+William Smith, bishop of Lincoln, cast holy water and dirt into the grave and the comptrollers of Arthur's household broke their white staffs and placed them into the grave as a sign of respect.
 Henry VII ordered a great tomb to be erected in his son's memory.

-With Arthur's death, his younger brother, Henry, became heir to the English throne.
+With Arthur's death, his younger brother Henry became heir to the English throne.
 The world knows what sort of King Henry VIII was, but how different might history have been had Arthur survived his sickness and become King.

 Sarah Bryson is the author of Mary Boleyn: In a Nutshell.
 She is a researcher, writer and educator who has a Bachelor of Early Childhood Education with Honours and currently works with children with disabilities.
 Sarah is passionate about Tudor history and has a deep interest in Mary Boleyn, Anne Boleyn, the reign of Henry VIII and the people of his court.
 Visiting England in 2009 furthered her passion and when she returned home she started a website, queentohistory.com, and Facebook page about Tudor history.
 Sarah lives in Australia, enjoys reading, writing, Tudor costume enactment and wishes to return to England one day.
-She is currently working on a biography of Charles Brandon, Duke of Suffolk.

 - Abernethy, Susan (2013) Arthur Tudor, Price of Wales, The Freelance History Writer, viewed 24 February 2016, http://thefreelancehistorywriter.com/2013/04/01/arthur-tudor-prince-of-wales/.